- Last Updated Date:

 General safety information

-Presidential elections are scheduled to take place on April 13, 2014, and if necessary, a second round will be held on April 27, 2014.
-Parliamentary elections are scheduled for April 27, 2014.
+The first round of presidential elections took place on April 13, 2014, with a second round taking place on April 27, 2014.
+Parliamentary elections are also scheduled to take place on April 27, 2014.
 Demonstrations may occur in the period surrounding the elections.
 Monitor local media, avoid all demonstrations and large gatherings and follow the advice of local authorities.

 Ensure that your personal belongings, passports and other travel documents are secure at all times.